cri-o/cri-o/docs/crio.8.md

 For the bind-mount conditions, only mounts explicitly requested by Kubernetes configuration are considered.
 Bind mounts that CRI-O inserts by default (e.g. `/dev/shm`) are not considered.

-If `hooks_dir` is unset, CRI-O will currently default to `/usr/share/containers/oci/hooks.d` and `/etc/containers/oci/hooks.d` in order of increasing precedence.
-Using these defaults is deprecated, and callers should migrate to explicitly setting `hooks_dir`.

 **--insecure-registry**="": Enable insecure registry communication, i.e., enable un-encrypted and/or untrusted communication.

 1. List of insecure registries can contain an element with CIDR notation to specify a whole subnet.